Why do Empires Collapse?

 - What was left of Rome after 476 CE?

-- How did changing ideas about what made up the Roman community help the Roman Empire survive and later contribute to its decline?
+Respond to this question: How did changing ideas about community help the Roman Empire thrive at first but later contribute to its decline?

 -

-- What are some challenges that the Han faced that were outside of their control?
+- What are some challenges the Han faced that were outside their control?

 - How did Han rulers deal with tribal groups from the border regions?